0146-Anima/delta-demo/README.md

 # delta-demo
-this is a demo class for Git &amp; Github
+this is  demo class for Git &amp; Github